Homemade ketchup in just 5 minutes – Super easy to make, rich in flavour and definitely healthier than the store-bought

 Add brown sugar, tomato paste, vinegar, cinnamon, black pepper and salt to taste, and mix well.

-Once ketchup is ready, you can add nutmeg and chili powder according to your taste, to give your sauce a little bit of heat.
+Once it’s ready, you can add nutmeg and spicy red pepper flakes according to your taste, to give your sauce a little bit of heat.

-Pour your homemade ketchup into sterilized bottles, then seal tightly and place in the fridge until needed.
+Pour your tomato ketchup into sterilized bottles, then seal tightly and place in the fridge until needed.